 |Management…||Date establishing||Cooperating spirit||Ability degree…|

 Figure 1 variety factors’ framework of interdisciplinary teacher cooperation

-Action research is a kind of applying research.
-It has gained popularity in education field.
-It is a method to be used in helping school decision-making through work of teacher and official.
+Action research is a kind of applied research.
+It has gained popularity in the education field.
+It is a method to be used in helping school decision-making through the work of teachers and officials.
 Action research is a process of theorizing and testing our own, as well as other people’s, ideas and theories in practice.
-Four elements characterize action research: ethical commitment, cycle of reflective practice, public character, and collaboration (Arhar, J. M., Holly, M. L., Kasten, W. C., 2001).
-Because of the researcher is motivated by a concern for examining the social consequences of teaching practice.
-Action research can begin anywhere in the cycle of action, observation and reflection one part of the cycle can lead into any other.
+Four elements characterize action research: ethical commitment, the cycle of reflective practice, public character, and collaboration (Arhar, J. M., Holly, M. L., Kasten, W. C., 2001).
+The researcher is motivated by a concern for examining the social consequences of teaching practice.
+Action research can begin anywhere in the cycle of action, observation, and reflection one part of the cycle can lead to any other.
 The process itself is educational.
-Action research can’t depart other people’s cooperation so it must be shared with others and collaboration.
+Action research can’t depart from other people’s cooperation so it must be shared with others and collaboration.

-WWF: taking charge project management、technique support and overall coordination.
+WWF: taking charge of project management、technique support and overall coordination.

 PEP: taking charge of drumbeating and exploring educational materials、networking.